 College of Education > Faculty & Staff > Faculty A-Z > Sonia Soltero

-Bilingual and dual language education; Latino education; Language policy
+Research InterestsDual language and bilingual education; Latino education; Language policy